The Last Manual

 Social Impact

 The Last Manual hasn't just changed how people store knowledge.
-It has reshaped society itself, creating new economies, new social classes, and new forms of status built around the ability to understand things that were once common knowledge.
+It has created new economies, new social classes, and new forms of status built around the ability to understand things that were once common knowledge.

 The Competence Cult